 Boeing’s Everett facility is not new to the spotlight; in fact, it has been the subject of many a news story, largely due to strikes and what have been described as strained relations between workers and management.
 Some believe strained relations is one of several myths associated with this location.
 Ten myths related to Boeing’s Everett facility follow:

 Largest Building on Earth?
 True.

-Guinness World Records list the Boeing Everett factory as the largest building in the world by volume at 472,000000 cubic feet (13.3 million cubic meters).
+Guinness World Records lists the Boeing Everett factory as the largest building in the world by volume at 472,000000 cubic feet (13.3 million cubic meters).

-Boeing Factory employees 100,000 people at this facility?
+Boeing Factory employs 100,000 people at this facility?
 False.

 There are approximately 30,000 people employed at the Everett facility.
 They work in three shifts 24-hours a day.